vlapchenko/nfx/Guides/WAVE/WVJS/EventManager.md

-# WAVE.EventManager mixin
+# WAVE.EventManager
-It's mixin that implements the event-handler mechanism and can be added to any class.
+Mixin that implements the event-handler mechanism and can be added to any class.

 ##### eventInvocationSuspendCount: 0
 Increase to disable event firing for all events, decrease to enable, events are enabled again when value is <=0.
 This property is useful for batch updates to suppress many event firings that are not needed.